raspberrypilearning/mapping-the-weather/worksheet.md

    ![](images/geos_map.png)

-1. You can also adjust your resolution, as it will accept any of the following flags.
+1. You can also adjust your resolution, as Basemap will accept any of the following flags.

     |Flag|Result|
     |----|------|